 The small village of Vík (population: 318 people) is the southernmost village in Iceland and lies at a beautiful black "diamond beach" as well as directly south of the volcano Katla – one of the most dangerous volcanoes in Iceland.
 Katla has last erupted in 1918 and is currently "overdue".

 Vík features heavily in Darren Aronofsky biblical epic Noah (2014).
-You may also recognize it – again – from Game of Thrones (2011-ongoing) as everything that is "north of the wall" is filmed in Iceland.
+You may also recognize it – again – from Game of Thrones (2011–2019) as everything that is "north of the wall" was filmed in Iceland.

 We took a nice little stroll here and "climbed" the stones that led to the black beach.
 From here, there is a great view of the village and its church, which is thought to be the only building that would withstand a flood following a possible eruption of Katla.